stefanspringer1/SwiftXML/README.md

 ---
 **NOTE**

-**This library is not in a “final” state yet** despite its high version number, i.e. there might still be serious bugs, or maybe breaking changes will happen without the major version getting augmented, and there will be more comments in the code.
+**This library is not in a “final” state yet** despite its high version number, i.e. there might still be bugs, or maybe breaking changes will happen without the major version getting augmented, and there will be more comments in the code.
 Also, when such a final state is reached, the library might be further developed using a new repository URL (and the version number set back to a lower one).
 Further notice will be added here.
 See [there](https://stefanspringer.com) for contact information.

 ---